activescott/web-app-stack/server/src/shared/architect/oauth/OAuth Notes.md

 arc env staging OAUTH_GOOGLE_ENDPOINT_AUTH 'https://accounts.google.com/o/oauth2/v2/auth'
 ```

-NOTE: You can get google's auth and token endpoints from https://accounts.google.com/.well-known/openid-configuration

 6. Add environment variable for OAuth 2 [Token Endpoint](https://tools.ietf.org/html/rfc6749#section-3.2):
    The environment variable is named like `OAUTH_<PROVIDER_NAME>_ENDPOINT_TOKEN` where `<PROVIDER_NAME>` is the name of the provider you used above.